Hartford Line trains operate seven days a week, including holidays. Please refer to the trip planner or full schedule for departure times.

 Yes, you can purchase a ten-ride ticket at CTrail ticket vending machines and the CTrail eTix app.
 This ticket is non-transferable

-Monthly Tickets can be purchased from CTrail Ticket Vending Machines located at all stations, except Windsor, and the CTrail eTix app.
+Monthly Tickets can be purchased using the CTrail eTix app and from CTrail Ticket Vending Machines located at all stations (except Windsor).

 Currently a universal travel card is being explored by the Connecticut Department of Transportation, but is not currently available.
 However, one-way, weekly, 10-ride, monthly, senior/disabled and school are available at each station with ticket vending machines.